 Diane at Two Chicklets Sew Shop – It's a cute and different look than what I would normally choose but I can see myself wearing it in cooler weather.
 Can easily be dressed up or down.
 I think next time, I'd make the belt separately and attach it to the side seam with some loops.

 Emma – It all went together beautifully as usual.
-For the testing I left the belt off completely (mainly due to lack of enough fabric!) but next time I'll make a completely seperate belt and maybe add loops at the side seam for it to feed through.
+For the testing, I left the belt off completely (mainly due to lack of enough fabric!) but next time I'll make a completely separate belt and maybe add loops at the side seam for it to feed through.
 That way the fullness when it's tied can be distributed evenly around the waist.
-I also used narrow tape iron on tape to stabilise the front edge before I hemmed it, likewise on the hem. this was a trick I learnt from you and now use all the time!!
+I also used narrow tape iron on tape to stabilize the front edge before I hemmed it, likewise on the hem. this was a trick I learned from you and now use all the time!!

 Linda – I really like this pattern.
 The cardigan has style instead of the boxy style.
 My fabric is very thin and OK for summer or early fall.
 For winter I would make it with something warmer!
-Thank you for designing such nice and feminine pattern!
-The pattern pieces fitted together very well.
+Thank you for designing such a nice and feminine pattern!
+The pattern pieces fit together very well.
 I love the way you made the collar.
 It was easy to sew.
 Nothing square that you are trying to fit to something round (hope that makes sense).
-I love the way we finished the seams with the top stitching.
-I had never done that before but will be applying it to other project.
+I love the way we finished the seams with the topstitching.
+I had never done that before but will be applying it to another project.
 The fit is great, roomy enough for a shirt under but not bulky.
 You can still see the body shape.
-I like that the ties are sewn into the side seem.
-You cannot loose your ties that way!
+I like that the ties are sewn into the side seam.
+You cannot lose your ties that way!
 It also looks good open.

 Diane D at Thread Sweat and Tears – It's my style of cardigan and yet it looked different – made me want to try it!
 Deby, I loved this pattern and the way it was in style but slightly different.
 Some of the similar cardigans have too much fabric in front which just makes everyone look bigger in front and who wants that?
 LOL